 8 Proposed methods of handling the Question or issue

-a) How?
+- a) How?

-Indicate the suggested handling of the proposed Question or issue
+- Indicate the suggested handling of the proposed Question or issue

-1) Within a study group:
+- 1) Within a study group:

-Question (over a multi-year study period)
+- Question (over a multi-year study period)

-2) Within regular BDT activity ( indicate which programmes, activities, projects, etc. will b involved in the work of the study Question ): e
+2) Within regular BDT activity (indicate which programmes, activi projects, etc. will be involved in the work of the study Question

-Programmes
+- Programmes

-Projects□
+- Projects

-Expert consultants
+- Expert consultants

-Regional offices
+- Regional offices

-3) In other ways - describe (e.g. regional, within other organizations with expertise, jointly with other organizations , etc.)
+3) her ways - describe (e.g. regional, within other organizations expertise, jointly with other organizations , etc.)

 b) Why?

 Explain why you selected the alternative under a) above.

 9 Coordination and collaboration

-Include, inter alia, the requirements for coordination of the study with all of:
+- Include, inter alia, the requirements for coordination of the study with all of: - regular ITU-D activities (including those of the regional offices); - other study group Questions or issues; - regional organizations, as appropriate; - work in progress in the other ITU Sectors; - expert organizations or stakeholders, as appropriate.

-- regular ITU-D activities (including those of the regional offices); - other study group Questions or issues; - regional organizations, as appropriate; - work in progress in the other ITU Sectors; - expert organizations or stakeholders, as appropriate. - The Director shall, through the appropriate BDT staff (e.g. regional directors, focal points), provide information to rapporteurs on all relevant ITU projects in the regions.
-This information should be provided to the meetings of the rapporteurs when work of the programmes and regional offices is in the planning stages and when it is completed. - Identify which programmes, regional initiatives and strategic objectives are related to the work of the Question and list specific expectations for collaboration with the programmes and regional offices.
+The Director shall, through the appropriate BDT staff (e.g. regional directors, focal points), provide information to rapporteurs on all relevant ITU projects in the regions.
+This information should be provided to the meetings of the rapporteurs when work of the programmes and regional offices is in the planning stages and when it is completed.

+Identify which programmes, regional initiatives and strategic objectives are related to the work of the Question and list specific expectations for collaboration with the programmes and regional offices.